-Michael Gilead (PI) Michael is an Assistant Professor of psychology at Tel Aviv University.
+Michael Gilead (PI) Michael is a Senior Lecturer (Assistant Professor) at the School of Psychological Sciences and Sagol School of Neuroscience at Tel Aviv University.
 His research utilizes neuroimaging, experimental, and big-data methodologies to investigate humans’ symbolic cognition and the process of symbolic interaction.
-He has authored papers on topics such as mentalizing, mental simulation, language and cognition, emotion, and decision making.
-He is the recipient of the APS Rising Star award. |
+He has authored papers on topics such as mentalizing, mental simulation, language and cognition, emotion, and decision making. |

 Inon Raz (Ph.D. student) Inon received a B.A. in Psychology from the Open University, and his M.A. in Social Psychology from Ben-Gurion University (Magna Cum Laude).
-His M.A. research focused on emotions and emotional regulation.
-His Ph.D. research uses behavioral and brain imaging (fMRI) methods to examine how individuals cope with the tension between their desire to know the truth and their desire to find pleasure.
-He is a founding partner of a company in the field of green energy.
+His Ph.D. research uses behavioral and brain imaging (fMRI) methods to examine how emotions change across time.
 He is also a pilot and a senior skydiving instructor and a professional manager at a skydiving school. |

 Yhonatan Shemesh (Ph.D. student)